leon4rd/test/README.md

-## Why do bananas have to put on sunscreen before they go to the beach?
-Because they might peel!
+## When my wife told me to stop impersonating a flamingo, I had to put my foot down.